odk-x/docs/odkx-src/xlsx-converter-using.rst

 Using Skip Logic
 -------------------------------------

-Skip Logic (*Conditional Branching*) is an amazing feature in :doc:`survey-using` that changes the next prompt or screen the user sees based on their current response.
-This enables the form creator give users a unique and personalized experience depending on their answers throughout the entire survey.
+Skip logic (*Conditional Branching*) is an amazing feature in :doc:`survey-using` that changes the next prompt or screen the user sees based on their current response.
+This enables the form creator to give users a unique and personalized experience depending on their answers throughout the entire survey.

-Skip Logic is implemented using if, else and end if tags.
+Skip logic is implemented using if, else, else if and end if tags.
 It uses the **clause** and **condition** columns in the survey worksheet, the if, else and end if tags are placed in the clause column and the conditional expressions are housed in the condition column.

 Below is the survey worksheet of an example survey that implements skip logic.
 ODK-X has built-in `JavaScipt Operators <https://docs.odk-x.org/xlsx-converter-reference/#javascript-operators>`_ which are useful for creating complex conditional expressions.

-.. csv-table:: Using Skip Logic Example Survey Worksheet
+.. csv-table:: Using Skip logic Example Survey Worksheet
-  :header: "clause", "Condition", "type", "values_list ", "name", "display.prompt.text"
+  :header: "clause", "condition", "type", "values_list ", "name", "display.prompt.text"

   ,,"select_one", "order_list", "menu", "What would you like to get?"
   "if", "selected(data('menu'), 'doughnut') || selected(data('menu'), 'bread roll') || selected(data('menu'), 'cinnamon roll')",